ChristopherTrimboli/linux-ai/README.md

 3. This is not a local-ai monolith to run all your niche weirdo local AI LLMs and tinker with CUDA.

-**This is an app for integrating AI intellignece into your Linux computer.**
+**This is an app for integrating AI intelligence into your Linux computer.**